 This Chapter of the Report analyses these supervisory issues and outlines good practices that regulators may consider adopting when supervising exchanges, particularly if they provide multiple activities and/or are part of an Exchange Group.

-The good practices are complemented by a non-exclusive list of supervisory tools used by IOSCO jurisdictions to address the issues under discussion, in the form of "toolkits".
-Whilst these "toolkits" may serve as examples to other regulators in implementing the good practices, they do not wish to exhaust the way the proposed good practices can be implemented in each jurisdiction.
+The good practices identified below are complemented by a non-exclusive list of supervisory tools used by IOSCO jurisdictions to address the issues under discussion, in the form of "toolkits".

+Whilst these "toolkits" may serve as examples to regulators for the implementation of the good practices, they do not exhaust the way the proposed good practices can be implemented in each jurisdiction

-1. Organization of Exchanges and Exchange Groups
+3.1.
+Organization of Exchanges and Exchange Groups

 The governance structure of the exchanges and Exchange Groups may vary depending on the legal and regulatory framework in each jurisdiction.
 In many cases, the same entity might perform regulatory, commercial, and administrative functions.
 In other cases, separate entities may carry out regulatory functions, while other entities belonging to the same Exchange Group undertake the commercial and administrative functions.
 Typically, exchanges have in place specific provisions that seek to preserve the independence of their regulatory function.
 One feature observed across some trading venues, on the basis of the survey responses, is the implementation of organizational models designed to optimise resource allocation and organizational capacity.
+In this respect, exchanges may centralise certain operational functions within Exchange Groups under certain circumstances and conditions, while preserving compliance with regulatory standards across all entities pertaining to the Exchange Group.

 One of the models mentioned in the surveys is the matrix structure, in which specific departments are established to manage the various business lines.
 In such models, cross-company functions are created to coordinate business lines and centralize activities, and employees may report to more than one manager.

 These organizational structures might prove useful to fulfil certain objectives, allowing for better crossfunctional collaboration and innovation, as well as more efficient use of resources and skills.
 However, they may also create some challenges, such as conflicts of interest risks, potentially reducing accountability and decision-making autonomy.
 Where some functions are carried out by a different entity within an Exchange Group, additional complexity may arise from the use of intragroup outsourcing.
-Previous IOSCO work, and specifically the recommendations contained in the Final Report on Regulatory Issues (November 2006) arising from exchange evolution, may be relevant for the above-described issues.
+Previous IOSCO work, and specifically the recommendations contained in the Final Report on Regulatory Issues (November 2006) arising from exchange evolution, may be relevant for the abovedescribed issues.
 For instance, the report recommends that regulators should "carefully assess the impact on resources of any changes to the regulatory model for exchanges, and ensure that the core regulatory obligations and operational functions of exchanges are appropriately organized and sufficiently resourced".